 Expert guidance for inducing lactation, relactation, and co-lactation now covered by insurance

-I am excited to share that I am now working with The Lactation Network (TLN) to cover many major insurance providers.
+I am excited to share that I am now working with Wildflower Health and The Lactation Network (TLN) to cover some major insurance providers.

-When your insurance plan covers my services, the first consultation regarding each parent/baby dyad includes a modest administrative fee of $195 to be paid upfront out-of-pocket.
-Subsequent consultations for a parent/baby dyad should not require any additional out-of-pocket costs.
+When your insurance plan covers my services, the first consultation regarding each parent/baby dyad includes one-time fee of $195 to be paid upfront out-of-pocket.
+Subsequent consultations for a parent/baby dyad should not require any additional out-of-pocket costs unless the number of visits exceeds the pre-approved number.

 Frequently Asked Questions